Servebolt Invoices Explained

 Billing Period

-The Billing Period specifies for which period you have been billed.
-This is usually 1 month, 3 months or 1 year – depending on what you have chosen during checkout.
+The Billing Period for invoices specifies for which period you have been billed.
+This is either 1 month or 1 year – depending on what you have chosen during checkout.

 Proration

-If you have up or downgraded mid term, or made orders for additional products that in the future will be consolidated to the same invoice period, you may get an invoice for a shorter period than the usual billing frequency.
+If you have up or downgraded a Bolt Plan mid-term or made orders for additional products that in the future will be consolidated to the same invoice period, you may get an invoice for a shorter period than the usual billing frequency.
 The invoice will be listed in your invoice overview with a comment that it is prorated.

 Billing Period Alignment

 Payments for upgrades are due when ordered.
-Upgrades are invoiced with a period ending at the end of your current billing period, so invoicing will be aligned from the next billing period.
+Upgrades are invoiced with a period ending at the end of your current billing period, so invoices will be aligned with the next billing period.

 Credits